2024–25 UNC Greensboro Spartans women's basketball team

-The 2024–25 UNC Greensboro Spartans women's basketball team represents the University of North Carolina at Greensboro during the 2024–25 NCAA Division I women's basketball season.
-The Spartans, who are led by ninth-year head coach Trina Patterson, play their home games at Fleming Gymnasium in Greensboro, North Carolina, as members of the Southern Conference (SoCon).
+The 2024–25 UNC Greensboro Spartans women's basketball team represented the University of North Carolina at Greensboro during the 2024–25 NCAA Division I women's basketball season.
+The Spartans, who were led by ninth-year head coach Trina Patterson, played their home games at Fleming Gymnasium in Greensboro, North Carolina, as members of the Southern Conference (SoCon).

 Previous season

-The Spartans finished the 2023–24 season 21–12, 8–6 in SoCon play, to finish in a 3-way tie for second place.
-As an No. 2 seed in the SoCon tournament, they defeated Furman in the quarterfinals and Wofford in the semifinals before losing to Chattanooga in the championship game.
+The Spartans finished the 2023–24 season 21–12, 8–6 in SoCon play, to finish in a three-way tie for second place.
+As a No. 2 seed in the SoCon tournament, they defeated Furman in the quarterfinals and Wofford in the semifinals before losing to Chattanooga in the championship game.
 They received an automatic bid to the WNIT, where they lost in the first round to North Carolina A&T.